-If you have a lot of trees on your property, you may find it an annoyance at times.
+If you have a lot of trees on your property, you may find it an annoyance at times with our realizing the many benefits of trees.
 Raking large piles of leaves numerous times a year, noticing pesky squirrels rustling around throughout the day, and having to maintain each tree can all be frustrating after a while.
 However, the trees surrounding your residence and within your community are doing a lot of good for our environment.
 Let’s take a look at the ways they benefit us:

 - Trees provide food.
 Apple trees in particular can provide up to 20 bushels of fruit per year and can be planted on even the smallest of residential properties.